[Taxacom] Tardigrades ----> to Nematodes

 > --------Ken Kinman

 > evolve from crustaceans or from chelicerates???
-Both of >these
+Both of these arthropod

-> Modern tardigrades have four pairs of legs like many >arachnids, but
+> Modern tardigrades have four pairs of legs like many arachnids, but the

-> number of legs may not be definitive, except that perhaps >reduction
+> number of legs may not be definitive, except that perhaps reduction to 3

 More information about the Taxacom